- 5 February 2019

-Experts agree that the top five technology trends in Healthcare are: Telemedicine, Artificial Intelligence, Robotics, IoT and the use of the Blockchain.
-Starting with AI, we will analyze what the most promising approaches and startups in Asia that will shape the future of Healthcare are.
+Experts agree that the top five technology trends in Healthcare are: Telemedicine, Artificial Intelligence, Robotics, IoT, and the use of the Blockchain.
+Starting with AI, we will analyze the most promising approaches and startups in Asia that will shape the future of Healthcare are.
 Artificial Intelligence and Machine Learning are the current buzzwords.
 Everybody is talking about the singularity which was already envisaged more than 14 years old.
 Accenture recently analyzed the ratio of financial resources invested in AI depending on the industry.
 With only 1.5 percent, the Healthcare sector was one of the laggards.
 Massive opportunities still exist for the use of AI in Healthcare.
 Opportunities will somehow need to be supported by clear frameworks on how the regulatory authorities will evaluate and approve new AI medical products.

-Drug discovery, preventive and personalized medicine are also significant growth avenues for AI.
+Drug discovery, preventive, and personalized medicine are also significant growth avenues for AI.
 More than one-third of the Healthcare AI market is linked to Drug Discovery.
 Using open innovation strategies, Big Pharmaceutical companies are opening themselves to AI.
 GSK is, for example, partnering with the startup Insilico Medicine and Merck with Atomwise.

 According to CBInsights, Venture Capitalists invested more than $2 billion in healthcare AI startups in 2018.
 A dramatic rise when compared to the $100 m invested just five years ago.
-In the UK, BenevolentAI which focuses on using AI to accelerate drug development has recently announced a massive series C funding round of $207 m.
+In the UK, BenevolentAI, which focuses on using AI to accelerate drug development, has recently announced a massive series C funding round of $207 m.
 This amount could appear as modest when compared to the $620m raised by Chinese Computer Vision and Deep Learning company SenseTime.
 AI is receiving a massive amount of interest will it be for Deep Learning, Natural Language Processing

 When compared to $2 billion in 2018, the global market for AI in Healthcare is expected to reach over $35 billion by 2025.
 It is a staggering CAGR of 50% on the period.
 Deep Learning and its applications in medical imaging and diagnostics are expected to hold the major share of the market.
 Even if the US keeps its position of the dominant market, the Asia-Pacific region and China are expected to register the highest CAGR during the forecast period